Setting Up Facebook

 - Recommended Groups - Recommend your VIP Group in all your party groups.

 Attaching a Marketing App

 In your group setting find the advanced settings and click the pencil next to Apps.
 Search for CinchShare (or which ever one you use) and add the app.
 That is it!
 Easy Peasy.

 Batch Post Your Setup Posts

 Using your marketing app post all your set up posts BEFORE you invite anyone to the group.
 You don't want to overload your guests on day one.
 Time them out at least 15 minutes, I like to use an odd number such as 23 minutes.
+Be sure to post as your page, not as yourself.
 If you post them to closely it could land you in FB Jail, which is no fun.